kampersanda/poplar-trie/README.md

 - `MapCE` = `Map` + `HashTrieCR` + `LabelStoreEM`
 - `MapCG` = `Map` + `HashTrieCR` + `LabelStoreGM` (smallest)

+These have template argument `t_lambda = 16` in common.
+This is a parameter depending on lengths of given strings.
+From previous experimental results, the value 16 (default) would be good for natural language words.
+For long strings such as URLs, the value 32 or 64 would be good.

 ## Build instructions